Attribute Graphs Underlying Molecular Generative Models: Path to Learning with Limited Data: Discussion

-One potential limitation of our framework is the dependency on a fixed set of data attributes, which may not be comprehensive.
-Further investigation on the accordance of the derived causal graph with domain priors and/or with expert knowledge would be addressed in future.
-We are not aware of any obvious negative impact of this work.
+One potential limitation of our framework is the dependency on a pre-determined set of data attributes, which may not be comprehensive (or may already involve experts applying implicit causal models learned from experience to choose attributes).
+Further investigation on the accordance of the derived attribute graph with domain priors, using only low-level and cheaply computable attributes, and/or with expert knowledge would be addressed in future.

-To conclude, in this study, we propose a framework to extract the causal graph relating different data attributes from the latents of a pre-trained generative model.
-The influence of a latent on attributes is used to construct the graph.
-Taken together, the results show the use of causal information (the Markov boundary alone or together with $z_{amp}$) improves over the all properties or all latents baseline.
-This is even true in the transfer case, demonstrating that the causal information leads to more robust and generalizable models.